-- 1. All first year students should register for between 9 and 12 hours fall/spring (summer hours not required) - 2.
+- 1. All first year students should register for 9 to 12 hours fall/spring (summer hours not required) - 2.
 Prior to admission to doctoral candidacy, students should register for 9 hours fall/spring (summer hours not required) - 3.
-Candidates should register for a minimum of 2 hours each semester (spring/summer/fall) - 4.
+Candidates should register for a minimum of 2 hours each semester (fall/spring/summer) - 4.
 Pre-candidates on local half-time internships or other local off-campus placements should register for 9 hours fall/spring (summer hours not required) - 5.
-Candidates on local half-time internships or other local off-campus placements should register for a minimum of 2 hours each semester (spring/summer/fall) - 6.
-Candidates on local full-time internships should register for a minimum of 2 hours each semester (spring/summer/fall) - 7.
-Pre-candidates and candidates who are on out-of-town internships or placements and who are not using University resources should register for 2 hours each semester (spring/summer/fall). - 8.
-Students on full-time clinical internship off campus (as part of the APA-accredited internship cycle) are allowed to request that Laura Pierce submit a form to the Office of Graduate Studies who will enroll them for the CST 6990 Non-Credit Graduate Study Course (spring/summer/fall), which will allow them to be considered in student status for purposes of the registrar's office and for any previous student loans.
+Candidates on local half-time internships or other local off-campus placements should register for a minimum of 2 hours each semester (fall/spring/summer) - 6.
+Candidates on local full-time internships should register for a minimum of 2 hours each semester (fall/spring/summer) - 7.
+Pre-candidates and candidates who are on out-of-town internships or placements and who are not using University resources should register for 2 hours each semester (fall/spring/summer).

+8. Students on full-time clinical internship off campus (as part of the APA-accredited internship cycle) may request that Laura Pierce submit a form to the Office of Graduate Studies who will enroll them for the CST 6920 Non-Credit Graduate Study Course (fall/spring/summer), which will allow them to be considered in student status for purposes of the Registrar's office and for any previous student loans.
 Note, however, that if new student loans are desired, then students must register for at least 5 credits per semester based on current federal student loan requirements.
-Note that students cannot use the CST 6990 zero credit option for the semester they intend to graduate, since they have to be enrolled for at least two dissertation credits at that time.
+Note that students cannot use the CST 6920 zero credit option for the semester they intend to graduate, since they must be enrolled for at least two dissertation credits at that time.

-Students seeking a reduction in course loads below these minimal requirements on the basis of financial hardship or other personal reasons must submit such requests to the department's Graduate Program Committee via Laura Pierce in 4114A for approval at least two months in advance of the semester during which they will carry a reduced load.
+Students seeking a reduction in course loads below these minimal requirements based on financial hardship or other personal reasons must submit such requests to the department's Graduate Program Committee via Laura Pierce in 4114A for approval at least two months in advance of the semester during which they will carry a reduced load.
 Under some circumstances, it might be advisable to request a leave of absence rather than a reduced load.
 The department GPC's Request for Reduction in Registration Hours form is available on the department's website.
-If students need to make any changes to their registered courses past the online drop/add deadline, then they must submit an Office of Graduate Studies Petition form, available on their website (http://www.grad.usf.edu/inc/linkedfiles/Graduate_School_Petition.pdf).
 Before submitting these forms, however, students should consider the implications of taking less than a full load.
 Note that credit hour requirements to defer student loans may be more than the minimum numbers stated above.
 It is recommended that students holding loans check the requirements of their lending institution.
 Students receiving Veterans' Administration benefits should also confirm enrollment requirements.
 Students may also be subject to tax withholding if they are not registered as full-time students.
 Finally, to maintain student status according to USF, students must maintain continuous enrollment (see Graduate Catalog).